AlessandroCorsini/PyPID_mvn/README.md

       return PIs

-This function uses the code in this repository and the copnorm function that can be found [here](https://github.com/robince/gcmi/tree/master/python) to compute the partial information decomposition for every channel of the Z variable.
-Z could be the EEG time-series of all the channels.
+This function uses the code in this repository and the copnorm function that can be found [here](https://github.com/robince/gcmi/tree/master/python) to compute the partial information decomposition for every channel of the Y variable.